 - Optimize Your Content and Organization

-Another component to usability is ease of navigation.
+Another component of usability is the ease of navigation.
 The easier it is for users to rapidly master your site, the likelier they are to convert.
 If a B2B user, for example, is in a research phase and he lands on your site, he should be able to find key information about your organization on your homepage.
 He shouldn’t have to dig through your site to learn what your company’s mission is.
 If you’re not presenting content in the order in which a user would naturally absorb that information, it can throw them off.
-Present your site visitors with enriched UX designs and clear call to Acton.
+Present your site visitors with enriched UX designs and clear call-to-action.

 - Identify what’s working with Your Users

 Examine what your users like and which aspects of your site are unappealing.
 A variety of tools on the market can be used to leverage heat maps, user polling, and user videos to show you how users are engaging with your site